 "As with all land use cases, Hanover County and the Board of Supervisors encourage residents to share their input throughout the process.
 We remain committed to listening to the concerns and perspectives of our community as this case moves forward," a county spokesperson said in a statement about the situation.

-A town hall meeting will be held on Monday night, allowing residents to voice their concerns.
+A town hall meeting was held on Monday night at the Hanover Administration Building, allowing residents to voice their concerns.

 CBS 6 is committed to sharing community voices on this important topic.
 Email your thoughts to the CBS 6 Newsroom.